 Tecsun PL-330 or Qodosen SR-286?

 The Tecsun PL-330 is a well-respected radio.
 I’ve had mine for two years and it’s traveled across the globe with me.
 The Qodosen is brand new, with powerful reception on some bands and interesting features.
 Which one is the best?
 I’m a Gemini and I’m of two minds about everything.
-The best selection depends on what you value in a radio and here I hope to give you enough to help make up your own mind.
+The best choice depends on what you value in a radio and here I hope to give you enough to help make up your own mind.

 Qodosen SR-286 (top) and Tecsun PL-330 (bottom) – Click to expand